Assignments: hw.mathorama.com Website: www.mathorama.com Khan Academy: TBA Location and Class Codes:

 |

 Many fields depend on calculus to test their theories and designs.
 Mathematics can model observations to discover relationships and test solutions, yet mathematics itself depends upon logic and reason to justify its claims.
-We will use graphing, analytic, and numerical methods to discover and understand mathematical postulates and theorems.
-We then can use these theorems to justifying our conclusions whether it be for mathematical rigor, or for scientific, engineering, financial, or some other application.
+We will use numeric, graphic, analytic, and descriptive methods to discover and understand mathematical postulates and theorems.
+We then use these theorems to justifying our conclusions whether it be for mathematical rigor, or for scientific, engineering, financial, or some other application.
 You will learn how defend your conclusions made with a theorem by making a mathematical argument that establishes that the necessary conditions of theorem are met.
-Don't worry, it's easier than it sounds.

 Tests 45% | Hour long tests based on a synthesis the topics of the chapter (or AP Units) that require your problem solving skills.
 Larger Chapters or Units might be broken into 2 or more Tests. |